streamlit/docs/content/library/api/charts/plotly_chart.md

 Plotly charts are displayed using the Streamlit theme by default.
 This theme is sleek, user-friendly, and incorporates Streamlit's color palette.
 The added benefit is that your charts better integrate with the rest of your app's design.

-The new Streamlit theme is available from Streamlit 1.16.0 through the `theme="streamlit"` keyword argument.
+The Streamlit theme is available from Streamlit 1.16.0 through the `theme="streamlit"` keyword argument.
 To disable it, and use Plotly's native theme, use `theme=None` instead.

 Let's look at an example of charts with the Streamlit theme and the native Plotly theme: